lxnt/rendumper/README.rst

 Todo list
 ---------

-Missing features - priority.
+Missing features - priority:

 - SDL mouse input
 - TTF support
+- Offscreen rendering support
+- Decide what to do with 2D world map drawing and export (currently it's SDL_SaveBMP buried in the binary)

-In no particular order.
+In no particular order:

 - renderer/simuloop config api its use with initst and a file for tests.
 - decide if data races are really wanted. move everything to mqueues if not.